 A gene is a small section of the DNA that is passed on to you from your parents.
 Everyone has two copies of each gene.
-We tested for the most common alterations found in the HFE genes.
-No alterations were detected.
-This means it is highly unlikely that genetic haemochromatosis is causing your symptoms.
+We have detected an alteration to one of your two copies of the HFE gene, but not both.1 This means it is unlikely that you have genetic haemochromatosis.